 3. Constant support

-Giving your continuous support is one of the essential acts of help you can provide to people addicted to drugs.
+According to canadadrugsdirect.com giving your continuous support is one of the essential acts of help you can provide to people addicted to drugs.
 Some people tend to leave the person and stop providing support because they already are in a rehab facility; well, they are wrong for doing that.
 Even if the person is already inside the rehabilitation center, they still need support from friends or family members.
 You still have to be there for the person and encourage them to continue healing.